May 31-June 5

 Norway is fast becoming the new ‘go to’ destination for the discerning cyclist, in part thanks to coverage from races such as the ‘Arctic race of Norway’ and the ‘Tour of Norway’.
 Each revealing to avid viewers the sublime natural beauty of this wild country.

 From Ålesund, the bracing coastal town of our departure, to the climb of Sognefjellet, the ‘roof of Norway’ and highest mountain road in northern Europe, this is a trip full of contrasts.
 Amongst idyllic UNESCO listed fjords and the rugged wilderness of the eternally snow capped Norwegian high mountains; you will find some of the worlds most spectacular cycling roads waiting for you here.

-Arriving at Alesund airport in the late afternoon, a private transfer will take you to our hotel in the start town of Aldalsnes, a journey time of around 90 minutes.
+Arriving at Molde airport in the late afternoon, a private transfer will take you to our hotel in the start town of Andalsnes, a journey time of around 90 minutes.
 Our mechanic will assist you in assembling your bike and after dinner our staff will provide you with relaxed briefing of the upcoming route.